How to Start a Church the Right Way

 Below are 5 steps every church and ministry should take when establishing its legal foundation.

-Steps to legally set up your church
+5 steps to legally start your church

 The first step in legally establishing your church is reserving the name of your church or ministry and drafting and filing the articles of incorporation with the Secretary of State.